 Prizewinner of the Malko Conducting Competition 2015 and Jorma Panula Conducting Competition 2012, Risto Joost excels by his specialized versatility and has gained widespread recognition for his work both in the opera pit and on concert stage.
 The trained singer and long-term conductor of the Estonian National Opera, is Chief Conductor of the Tallinn Chamber Orchestra since 2013 and Artistic Director of the MDR Leipzig Radio Choir since 2015.

-Alongside his manifold projects with the MDR Leipzig Symphony and MDR Leipzig Radio Choir Risto Joost is in demand as a guest conductor with orchestras such as SWR Symphonieorchester, Mariinsky Orchestra, Orchestra dell Teatro La Fenice, Netherlands Philharmonic, Strasbourg Philharmonic, Tampere Philharmonic, Tapiola Sinfonietta, Netherlands Chamber Orchestra, Real Orquesta Sinfonica de Sevilla, Latvian National Symphony, Orchestra, Estonian National Symphony Orchestra, Tallinn Baroque Orchestra among others as well as vocal ensembles as RIAS Kammerchor, Rundfunkchor Berlin, SWR Vokalensemble, Netherlands Chamber Choir, Ars Nova Copenhagen and the Estonian Philharmonic Chamber Choir for vocal & instrumental programmes.
+Alongside his manifold projects with the MDR Leipzig Symphony and MDR Leipzig Radio Choir Risto Joost is in demand as a guest conductor with orchestras such as SWR Symphonieorchester, Mariinsky Orchestra, Orchestra dell Teatro La Fenice, Netherlands Philharmonic, Strasbourg Philharmonic, Tampere Philharmonic, Prague Radio Symphony, Janacek Philharmonic, Tapiola Sinfonietta, Netherlands Chamber Orchestra, Real Orquesta Sinfonica de Sevilla, Latvian National Symphony, Orchestra, Estonian National Symphony Orchestra, Tallinn Baroque Orchestra among others as well as vocal ensembles as RIAS Kammerchor, Rundfunkchor Berlin, SWR Vokalensemble, Netherlands Chamber Choir, Ars Nova Copenhagen and the Estonian Philharmonic Chamber Choir for choral symphonic programmes.
 From 2011 to 2015 he was Chief Conductor of the Netherlands Chamber Choir.

 At the Estonian National Opera Risto Joost has led more than 20 premieres.
 His repertoire ranges from Baroque to the most challenging works of contemporary composers.